6 dead when Arizona plane crashes shortly after takeoff

 The National Transportation Safety Board arrived at the scene of the crash and is investigating.

 Federal Aviation Administration spokesman Ian Gregor told Fox News the plane was a Piper PA-24 Comanche.
 The single-engine Comanche can have four or six seats.
-Gregor said the cause of the crash had yet to be determined.

 2 DEAD AFTER HOME-BUILT PLANE CRASHES IN CALIFORNIA